...All we knew was, we had chickens! - Homesteading: It Starts With Health

 Our friends & coworkers were very curious about our new venture.
 The most common question we were asked when they discovered we were getting our very own fresh organic backyard eggs was, "Do you eat them?"
 No matter how often we were asked, it never failed to take us by surprise.
 Of course we ate them, what else would we do with them?
 Well, for them the idea of eating eggs from our own birds was dirty, even disgusting.
 This viewpoint can be blamed on the perfectly shaped eggs sitting in tidy refrigerated rows at the grocery store.
 Somehow in this environment the eggs are not from chickens, they are from the store.
 This makes them safe, normal, & acceptable.

 All we knew was that the eggs our girls gave us were were delicious!
 When we cracked them, we looked upon beautiful nearly orange colored yolks that rose majestically from thick translucent white beds.
 When we separated the yolks from the whites & tossed them back & forth in our hands we were amazed because the yolks wouldn't break.
 We cracked one of our girls eggs & then cracked a store bought organic egg for comparison.
 The store bought egg had a pale yolk that barely rose out of the thin runny white.
 When we tried to pick up the store bought egg, it broke apart in our hands, oozing through our fingers in watery mess.

 We vowed to never eat another store bought egg again.

-In our next post: Building Our First Hen House
+In my next post: Building Our First Hen House

 Amazon Associates Disclosure